abmerop/gem5fs/README.md

  2. Modified disk image with fuse libraries
  3. A patched gem5 with the gem5fs patch

 A precompiled linux 2.6.22-smp kernel is provided as well as a tarball with all the extra files needed for the disk image.
-For quick setup, only the patch in step 3 needs to be applied, and the files extracted to the disk image.
-The rest can be modified in the command line.
+For quick setup, only the patch in step 3 needs to be applied and the files extracted to the disk image.
+The rest can be modified in the gem5 command line.

-More advanced instructions are below for anyone wanting to different kernel version or the details on mounting the FUSE filesystem within gem5.
+More advanced instructions are below for anyone wanting a different kernel version and/or the details on mounting the FUSE filesystem within gem5.

 Quick Setup
 ===========